back arrow

 • Sleep issues

 It’s also used for people who want better coping strategies, more self-awareness, or a structured approach to problem-solving.
-CBT is generally suitable for adults, adolescents, and in some cases, children, often adapted by the behavioural therapist or psychologist to fit the age and situation.
+Cognitive behavioural therapy is generally suitable for adults, adolescents, and in some cases, children, often adapted by the CBT therapist or psychologist to fit the age and situation.

 Stages of CBT Therapy